tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/mdio.md

     }
 ```

-The reason we perform two consecutive reads each loop iteration is that in DP83867IR PHY, the link-status bit is latched low and only shows the current real-time value after the first read clears the latch.
+The reason we perform two consecutive reads each loop iteration is that in DP83867CS PHY, the link-status bit is latched low and only shows the current real-time value after the first read clears the latch.
 So the first read clears the old latched status, and the second read gives the actual up-to-date link state.
 Inside the loop, we check the BMSR_LINK_STATUS bit, and as soon as it becomes 1, we know the PHY has successfully completed auto-negotiation and established a valid link with the link partner, so we print “LINK UP” and continue.
 If the loop ends without ever seeing the link bit go high, we print a warning showing the last BMSR value, meaning the PHY never achieved link—usually indicating a cable, switch, or negotiation problem.

 **In this part, I explained the functions related to configuring the PHY from Vitis.
 For successful communication between the PHY and the MAC, these functions are necessary—just like the MAC-side configurations described in the AXI Ethernet MAC section.**

 ---

-### 4. MDIO in the KR260
+### 4. MDIO on the KR260

 On the KR260, the AXI Ethernet Subsystem is instantiated in the PL and connected to the PS through the s_axi interface.
 All PHY management is handled through the MDIO pins exposed by this IP.
 The MAC’s MDIO controller drives the MDC clock and controls the bidirectional MDIO data line, while the DP83867 PHY responds on the same bus.